rsemihkoca/ExpenseManagementApp/README.md

 #### Description:
 Approve an expense record by expense request ID.
 Authorized users: <b>[Admin]</b>
 Admin users approve expense records by giving expense request id.
-This endpoint fires background job to update expense record.
+Checks if already approved and completed or paymentstatus is in progress.
+If not, updates expense record and fires background job.

 ### Reject Expense
 <table>